txt/plm18/doc/syllabus.md

 Homeworks must be submitted on the due date, otherwise will lose 1 mark late per homework.

-Until the end of Febuary, homeworks may be resubmitted, after rework, to get obtain higher marks.
+Until the end of February, homeworks may be resubmitted, after rework, to get obtain higher marks.

 Pause.